Danielkaas94/SecurityAndSafety/Compliance/NIS2/README.md

 ---

 ## 📖 Overview
-The NIS2 Directive (EU Directive 2022/2555) is the EU-wide legislation on cybersecurity, aimed at achieving a high common level of cybersecurity across the Union.
+The NIS2 Directive (Network and Information Security 2 - EU Directive 2022/2555) is the EU-wide legislation on cybersecurity, aimed at achieving a high common level of cybersecurity across the Union.
 It replaces the original NIS Directive (2016).

 Key points:
 - Expands the scope to more sectors and entities.